 Maria received her PhD from Technion (Israel) jointly with UC Santa Barbara.
 Since 2001, she held faculty positions at Rutgers and George Mason Universities.
 During 2005-2007, she has served as a Program Director for the Science of Learning Centers Program at the US National Science Foundation.
 Maria's current primary appointment is as an Associate Professor of Psychology at the National University of Singapore.
 She also holds positions as Visiting Associate Professor of Radiology at Harvard Medical School, Martinos Center for Biomedical Imaging and as Associate in Neuroscience at Massachusetts General Hospital.

-Our research paper on the existence of enhanced cognitive states as a result of gaming jas been accepted for publications in Congitive Sicences and will be presented at MODSIM WORLD 2022 Conference (Norfolk, VA) this May.
+Our research paper on the existence of enhanced cognitive states as a result of gaming was published in Cognitive Sciences.
+Our new data on this topic will be presented at I/ITSEC-2022 (Orlando, FL) this November.

 Maria presents her research on visual imagery abilities and creativity a Psychology department at Sapienza University (See HERE), and is also lecturing on the topics of human-computer interaction at John Cabot University in Rome (Italy) this summer.

 Maria talks about the nature of consciousness and the scientific inquiry into post-mindfulness studies.
 Watch the podcast HERE.